Fundraiser held for employees of damaged Pratt restaurant

 Seeing long-time customers and coworkers at Sunday’s fundraiser was a bittersweet experience for Reynolds.

-Regulars at the restaurant now have to change routine because it’s closed.
+Regulars at the restaurant now have to change their routine because it’s closed.

 Organizers say all the money raised this weekend will be split among Woody’s employees.